 - 2021 – 22.2%

-I’m including the screenshot below from my Fundrise account for verification.
+The screenshot below is from my Fundrise account.

-Three years into the investment, I’m extremely happy with the 12.1% annualized return.
-To be honest, I was a little underwhelmed with the 6.2% return the first year.
-However, since I chose the long-term strategy, Fundrise built my portfolio to maximize long-term results and those investments weren’t intended to produce huge gains in the first year.
+I’m pleased with the 11.8% annualized return three years into the Fundrise investment.
+Honestly, I was slightly underwhelmed with the 6.2% return the first year.
+However, since I chose the long-term strategy, Fundrise built my portfolio to maximize long-term results.
+As a result, those investments weren’t intended to produce considerable gains in the first year.